FnSolo/Greyboxer/README.md

 4. Separate meshes more easily than default solution
 5. Make a solid mesh back easily
 6. Proper Auto-UV making unwrapping in the process
+7. Add toggleable origin to geometry on finish (in case it is not made in center)
-7. All features are toggleable up to the state of classic simplest version
+8. All features are toggleable up to the state of classic simplest version

 Thoughts (This Last section is useless):
 -